-Whether a student is note-dependent is a subjective standard.
-However, some examples of how scoring judges may view the usage of notes include:
+Some examples of how scoring judges may view the usage of notes include:

-- Attorneys who read directly from notes during opening statements or closing arguments are likely to be considered "note dependent" and receive a lower score. - Attorneys who use notes merely as a guide are not likely to be considered "note dependent." - Remember, scoring judges are judging the overall performance of the students and not just note usage. - F. Physical Traits
+- Attorneys who read directly from notes during opening statements or closing arguments are likely to be considered "note dependent" and receive a lower score. - Attorneys who use notes merely as a guide are not likely to be considered "note dependent."

+Remember, scoring judges are judging the overall performance of the students and not just note usage.